Suryanshu-Nabheet/AiTutor/README.md

 ### User Experience
 - **Beautiful UI**: Modern, glassmorphic design with smooth animations
-- **Responsive Design**: Optimized for mobile, tablet, and desktop devices
+- **Fully Responsive**: Mobile-first design optimized for phones, tablets, and desktops
 - **Dark Theme**: Easy on the eyes with a professional dark interface
 - **Fast Performance**: Optimized with Vite for lightning-fast development and build times
+- **Touch-Friendly**: Optimized touch interactions for mobile devices
+- **Accessibility**: Keyboard navigation and screen reader support

 ---